diglit/volunteer-toronto-volunteer-drivers-app/README.md

 When you start on the project, there are a few mandatory tickets that will already be assigned to you.
 After you complete those tickets, you're free to take tickets off the kanban board.
 Please take one ticket at a time, and do not take new tickets until your old tickets are merge into the code base.

+#### 1) Start
-1) The way you take a ticket is you assign it to yourself.
+The way you take a ticket is you assign it to yourself.
 Do not assign tickets to yourself that are already assigned to other developers.

+#### 2) In Progress
-2) After you've assigned the ticket to yourself, go to the kanban board (listed above), and move the ticket into *In Progress*.
+After you've assigned the ticket to yourself, go to the kanban board (listed above), and move the ticket into *In Progress*.

+#### 3) Peer Review
-3) When you complete the ticket, create a pull request for your work, add everyone on the team as reviewers, including the dev manager.
+When you complete the ticket, create a pull request for your work, add everyone on the team as reviewers, including the dev manager.
 Make sure to link the pull request to your ticket in the sidebar.
 Lastly, go to the kanban board and move your ticket to *Peer Review*

+#### 4) Back to In Progress
+After your code has been reviewed, if it requires changes, the dev manager (or whoever asked for the changes) will move the ticket back to *In Progress*.
+When the developer completes those changes, they move the ticket back to *Peer Review*

+#### 5) Approved
-4) When the ticket is approved by 2 developers and a dev manager, you can merge it in.
+When the ticket is approved by 2 developers and a dev manager, you can merge it in.
 After you merge, move your ticket to done in the kanban board.
 That's a finished ticket!

 ## Asking Questions